yiqiao-yin/YinsPy-master/.ipynb_checkpoints/README-checkpoint.md

 The Explainable AI (XAI) Initiative aims to create a suite of machine learning techniques that: (1) Produce more explainable models, while maintaining a high level of learning performance (prediction accuracy); and (2) Enable human users to understand, appropriately trust, and effectively manage the emerging generation of artificially intelligent partners.

 - This notebook [Yin's Capital: XAI Initiatives](https://github.com/yiqiao-yin/YinsPy/blob/master/scripts/python_XAI_Initiatives.ipynb) takes the first step and move our R&D process to move along this direction.

+- To illustrate our point, we start with UCI Breast Cancer data set.
+The data is provided by Dr. William H. Wolberg, General Surgery Dept. University of Wisconsin at Clinical Sciences Center and the python notebook is [here](https://github.com/yiqiao-yin/YinsPy/blob/master/scripts/python_XAI_UCIBreastCancerData.ipynb).